Tron: Production

-Tron was one of the first films to make extensive use of any form of computer animation, and it is celebrated as a milestone in the industry though only fifteen to twenty minutes of such animation were used, mostly scenes that show digital "terrain" or patterns, or include vehicles such as light-cycles, tanks and ships.
+Tron was one of the first films to make extensive use of any form of computer animation, and it is celebrated as a milestone in the industry, although only fifteen to twenty minutes of such animation were used (mostly scenes that show digital "terrain" or patterns, or include vehicles such as light-cycles, tanks and ships).
 Because the technology to combine computer animation and live action did not exist at the time, these sequences were interspersed with the filmed characters.
 One of the computers used had only 2 MB of memory and no more than 330 MB of storage.
 This put a limit on detail of background; and at a certain distance, they had a procedure of mixing in black to fade things out, a process called "depth cueing".
 The film's Computer Effects Supervisor Richard Taylor told them "When in doubt, black it out!", which became their motto.
 Originally the film was meant to use white backgrounds like in THX 1138 inside the Grid, but it would require such huge amounts of lights that it was decided to use black backgrounds instead.

-The computers at the time could not do animation, so the frames had to be produced one by one.
+The computers used at the time could not perform animation, so the frames had to be produced one by one.
 In some of the more complex sequences, like the Solar Sailer moving through metal canyons, each frame could take up to six hours to produce.
 There was no way to digitally print them on film, either; rather, a motion picture camera was placed in front of a computer screen to capture each individual frame.